 This substantial family home presents an excellent opportunity for buyers seeking a property with tremendous potential to create their dream home in a desirable location.

-Buttsbury Junior School is at the beginning of the road with the Outstanding rated Infants School just around the corner on Perry Street, and Mayflower High School is an easy walk too - in fact, all the schools under 10 minutes' walk away.
+The property falls within the catchment of the Outstanding rated Buttsbury Primary School, with the 'Juniors' buildings at the beginning of the road and the 'Infants' just around the corner on Perry Street, and Mayflower High School is an easy walk too - in fact, all the schools under 10 minutes' walk away.

 The Accommodation in more detail: